Get into the festive spirit

-Greenway House was the holiday home of Agatha Christie, and all the family would gather here to celebrate the season.
-They would dress the rooms with traditional decorations and play family Christmas games.
-This time of year was also usually when Agatha would release a new novel, and her devoted fans would always make sure to purchase one, prompting the phrase 'a Christie for Christmas'.
+Greenway House was the holiday home of Agatha Christie, where Agatha and her family would gather here to celebrate the season.
+It was also the time of year when Agatha would release a new novel, and devoted fans would purchase one (either for themselves or a loved one) as a gift - prompting the phrase 'a Christie for Christmas'.

-We've got decadent hot chocolates, spiced lattes and warming cups of tea to keep those mittens toasty, or treat yourself to festive mince pies and gingerbread biscuits.
-There’s something for every appetite.
+Whether you've been around the garden for a winter stroll or need a festive treat, don't forget to stop by the Barn Cafe at Greenway.
+We've got decadent hot chocolates, spiced lattes and warming cups of tea to keep those mittens toasty, or treat yourself to festive mince pies (could that be Mr Pie's missing star?) and gingerbread biscuits.

 Why not leave the busy high street behind and let us help with the Christmas shopping this year?
 Whether you're looking for stocking-fillers or something special to put under the tree, you'll find the perfect gift at the National Trust shop.